Eliminating cervical cancer in Canada

 ● Elimination threshold

-†Data for Canada includes all provinces/territories.
-Quebec 2020 data was carried forward from 2017 data, Nova Scotia 2020 data was carried forward from 2018 data.
+†Data for Canada includes all jurisdictions.
+Quebec incidence data was carried forward from 2017 and Nova Scotia data was carried forward from 2019.
+Rates are age-standardized to the 2021 Canadian standard population.
 Cervical cancer cases in Northwest Territories, Yukon and Nunavut were suppressed due to small numbers.
+The COVID-19 pandemic impacted routine cervical cancer screening in 2020 and may have affected incidence rates for 2020.

 Data table and footnotes

-Age-standardized incidence rate (per 100,000) for cervical cancer, by neighbourhood income quintile and residence location, Canada†, 2016 to 2018 combined
+Age-standardized incidence rate (per 100,000) for cervical cancer, by neighbourhood income quintile and residence location, Canada†, 2020-22 combined

 Legend